FuelLabs/fuel-specs/src/fuel-vm/index.md

 |       |               |            | **Unwritable area ends.**                                                     |
 | *     |               |            | Call frame's stack.                                                           |

+### Storage preload staging area

+The storage preload instruction `PSLD` loads contents of a storage slot into a staging area.
+This is a special memory region only readable with `SPCP` instruction.
+The staging area is cleared every time a call or return occurs.

 ## Access rights

 Only memory that has been allocated is accessible.